-Medical Assistant Graduate Programs
+Medical Assistant Graduate Programs & Degrees

 A medical assisting degree can be a great way to get you started down the road to a rewarding career.
 Beginning with a bachelors in medical assisting and working up to a masters in medical assisting or even doctorate may be a good choice for you.
 A medical assistant is an allied health care professional who may have both clinical and administrative duties.
 A medical assistant might prepare patients for an exam, draw blood or collect lab specimens, depending upon the needs of the facility.
 Medical assistants are a crucial part of any medical facility—doctors’ offices, clinics, hospitals, and even dental offices.

-Types of Medical Assisting Graduate Programs
+Types of Medical Assistant Graduate Programs

 If you’re considering a medical assisting degree, there are lots of choices.
 You can earn a Graduate Certificate in Dental Hygiene or Conscious Sedation in Dentistry.
 Or you might earn a Masters Degree in Advanced and Specialist Health Care.
 Many students continue their studies to the doctorate level with a Doctorate Clinical Dentistry Degree.

 GradSchools.com can make your search for a medical assisting degree a lot simpler.
 Filter your search by the type of degree you want, whether it’s a masters, graduate certificate or PhD.
 Then filter your search by location to find the medical assisting program in a place that works best for you.
 Start your search for the right medical assisting program today!

 The annual median salary for a medical assistant was $35,850 in May 2020 according to BLS.gov.
 The highest 10 percent of medical assistants earned more than $50,580.